7 Tips for Buying a Musical Instrument for Less

-One caveat: the really serious player will eventually want to custom build an instrument to themselves, with their teacher’s input.
-So while a new professional level horn may be the perfect high school graduation gift for the player majoring in something other than music, a music major would be better off with a used horn and an instrument savings account to be used in a few years.
+One caveat: the serious player will eventually want to custom build an instrument for themselves, with their teacher’s input.
+So while a new professional-level horn may be the perfect high school graduation gift for the player majoring in something other than music, a music major would be better off with a used horn and instrument savings account to be used in a few years.

 Go ahead and give that gift of music to yourself or your child.
 It need not cost much at all.